 - Advocacy Groups

-These typically unpaid experiences and may (or may not be) related to a student’s field of study or career interests and to a group external to Rensselaer.
+These unpaid experiences are related to a student’s field of study or career interests and are provided by a group/organization external to Rensselaer.
 These experiences involve supervision by an individual who is knowledgeable in the field, usually, at the selected organization.
 A minimum of 260 hours must be dedicated to this semester away opportunity.

 Contact the CCPD for additional support with this option.